Teacher For Inclusion

 Philosophical Chairs Discussion

-Philosophical chair discussions are important in that they not only teach students to take a critical look at a topic but they learn how to express their opinions and evidence about the topic effectively.
-A great philosophical chairs discussion topic for this book is how our actions affect others.
+Philosophical chair discussions are important in that they not only teach students to take a critical look at a topic, but they learn how to express their opinions and evidence about the topic effectively.
+A great philosophical chairs discussion topic for this book is how our ancestors and the time period affect our identity.
 Have students choose a side, write about their opinions using evidence from the text and share their work in an articulate manner.

 The Essay